populse/populse_mia/docs/source/documentation/remote_computing.rst

 .. image:: ../images/swf_connection.jpg

 Select the configured resource you want to run the pipeline on, and click ``OK``.
 The resource will be connected, and the workflow will be sent there.
-If directories have been declared as *transfers*, then the input files from these directories will be automatically sent to the remote computing resource (through a secure ssh connection), and results in these directories will be transfered back to the client machine after execution.
+If directories have been declared as *transfers*, then the input files from these directories will be automatically sent to the remote computing resource (through a secure ssh connection), and results in these directories will be transferred back to the client machine after execution.

 You can monitor the execution through the ``Status`` button in the *Pipeline manager tab* - or directly through the ``soma_workflow_gui`` monitor program.